Back to works

 Overview

-Imagine trying to run a marathon with a sprained ankle.
-That is what our users felt when trying to generate invoices using Ordr's invoicing module—it was slow and painful.
-Ordr launched in May 2023, and within three months its invoicing module became a hit.
-The popularity brought many requests for enhancements and fixes, which we addressed in a patchy manner.
+In May 2023, Ordr was launched, and within just three months its invoicing module became a hit among users.
+The popularity, however, brought a number of requests for enhancements and fixes, which were addressed in a patchy manner through updates from different developers.
 Over time, this piecemeal approach led to significant performance and design issues, causing the module to deteriorate with use.

-Data doesn't lie, neither do dozens of complaints and requests from customers.
-I recognized early that the existing bento-box styled design was not scalable; it was getting harder to introduce requested features.
-Each patch exposed its weaknesses further.
+I recognized early that the existing bento-box styled design was not scalable; it was getting harder and harder to introduce requested features.
+Each patch update exposed its weaknesses further.
 A comprehensive redesign was necessary to restore and enhance functionality and user experience.

 Analysis